WARNING: These are summaries, not reviews, and may contain story spoilers.

 Locations: Watson's Paddington House; 221B, Baker Street; Kensington; Cathcart's House; Dartmoor; Baskerville Hall; Post office; Neolithic Hut; Alhambra Theatre; The Silver Bowl Opium Den, Upper Thames Street; Watson's Kensington House; A Brougham; Victoria Station; The Continental Express; Canterbury; Newhaven; Cross-Channel Ferry; Dieppe; Brussels; Switzerland; Interleuken; The Englischer Hof; Meiringen; Reichenbach Falls; Camden House

 Story: Mary has given Watson a journal to help him overcome his writing problems.
 Holmes is summoned to Miss Cathcart's via a cryptic telegram to Watson.
 There he is shown a box containing two severed ears.
 Holmes identifies the fate of the owners of the ears and turns the case over to Lestrade.
 Watson reminisces over his early years with Holmes and the writing of A Study In Scarlet to help bring Holmes clients.
-After many refusals from publishers he published it himself and had a gang of street urchins hawk it at railway stations.
+After many refusals from publishers, he published it himself and had a gang of street urchins hawk it at railway stations.
 He goes on to recount the problems inherent in bringing his stories to print - restrictions placed by Holmes, or by the nature of the case, and explains how he has changed the names of those involved.

 Later, Holmes is distressed - Lestrade has given him a copy of the Ripper letters, but in his own handwriting.
 Holmes sends Watson to Dartmoor to keep watch over Sir Henry Baskerville.
 Bored with the chore, Watson decides he will attempt to solve the mystery himself.
 Eventually Holmes arrives on Dartmoor to clear things up, and suggests to Watson that the story might make a serial, rather than a novel.
 Watson's stories have begun to appear in The Strand (edited by Mary's cousin, Nat), but already he is having problems choosing which ones to write up - there seems to be a sameness to many of Holmes's cases, he thinks.

 Holmes is spending increasing amounts of time visiting the Watsons, and Mary believes he is lonely.
 She arranges for him to meet her old school friend, and then a number of other friends.
 After an embarrassing night at the theatre, Holmes brings them a goose in apology.
 Upon cutting open the goose, Mary finds a blue carbuncle inside.
 Mary Sutherland calls on Watson, aghast at learning the facts of her fiancé's disappearance in The Strand.
-Watson later writes A Scandal In Bohemia in an attempt to preserve Holmes from Mary's matchmaking.
+Watson later writes "A Scandal In Bohemia" in an attempt to preserve Holmes from Mary's matchmaking.
 He decides to move his practice to Kensington to avoid the attentions of his readers who begin to seek him out after SCAN is published.
 Mary moves on to matching Stamford up with Mary Sutherland.
 Watson gets another story when he visits an opium den to bring home the husband of another of Mary's friends.

 In 1891 Holmes faces Moriarty, and sets off for the Continent in pursuit of him, with Watson in tow, only to meet his fate at Reichenbach.
 After Holmes's death, Watson resolves to give up writing.
-He returns to write The Final Problem in 1893 after attacks on Holmes's reputation by Colonel Moriarty.
+He returns to writing "The Final Problem" in 1893 after attacks on Holmes's reputation by Colonel Moriarty.

 In 1894 Watson's son is born, but dies in infancy, followed shortly thereafter by Mary.
-Holmes returns from the dead & Watson joins him in the capture of Colonel Moran, but begins to feel that in the light of the things Holmes has kept from him, their relationship cannot continue in the same way.
+Holmes returns from the dead and Watson joins him in the capture of Colonel Moran, but begins to feel that in the light of the things Holmes has kept from him, their relationship cannot continue in the same way.

 NOTE: In this revisualising of the canon several of the characters become characters in Watson's stories: Hermia Marie Cathcart = Susan Cushing; Alec Brownley = Jim Browner; Stephen Smith = Alec Fairbairn; Henrietta Marie Cathcart = Mary & Sarah Cushing; Lassiter = Frankland; Loretta Lassiter = Laura Lyons; Abel Hucknell = Isa Whitney; Claire Hucknell = Kate Whitney